ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ### Adding a Room

 Click on the "Rooms" tab at the top and create a new room.
-Set its name to "Level_01".
-In the "Properties" tab with a cog icon, set view's size to 1024x576.
+In the "Properties" panel with a cog icon, set its name to "Level_01" and view's size to 1024x576.

 ![Editing a room](./images/tutPlatformer_10.png)

-Then draw a level by clicking on a template on the left and then placing it with your mouse in the big area on the right.
-Hold `Shift` to add multiple copies at once.
+Then draw a level!
+Select the "Add copies" tool, click on a template on the left and draw with them with your mouse in the big area on the right.
 Don't forget about the robot!

 You can expand your level to any side, and copies don't need to be inside the blue frame.
 This frame, which is manipulated by view's size, just sets the initially visible part of your level.